Skip to main content

 Conversation and observation

-The doctor will often ask a series of questions about your symptoms, sleep patterns, thoughts and behavior.
-Sometimes relatives are also involved to get a broader picture.
-It's important that you are honest and open so that the doctor can help you in the best possible way.
+The doctor will often ask a series of questions about your symptoms, sleep patterns, thoughts, and behavior.
+Sometimes, relatives are also involved to get a broader picture.
+It is important that you are honest and open so that the doctor can help you in the best possible way.

 How is bipolar disorder treated?